-- The ability to encrypt sensitive data “at rest”—that is, where it resides on disk—is a critical security capability for many organizations and applications, as well as a requirement for compliance with PCI, HIPAA, GDPR, CCPA and other regulations.
+- The ability to encrypt sensitive data “at rest”—that is, where it resides on disk.
+This is a critical security capability for many organizations and applications, as well as a de facto requirement for compliance with privacy regulations like HIPAA, GDPR and CCPA.
+PCI DSS also requires that stored card data be encrypted.

-MySQL and MariaDB each support both these encryption modalities.
-They give you the ability to encrypt data at rest at the database level, as well as encrypting connections between the MySQL or MariaDB client and the server.
+MySQL and MariaDB each support “at rest” and “in transit” encryption modalities.
+They both give you the ability to encrypt data at rest at the database level, as well as encrypting connections between the MySQL or MariaDB client and the server.

 MySQL has offered strong encryption for data at rest at the database level since MySQL 5.7.
 This feature requires no application code, schema or data type changes.
 It is also straightforward for DBAs, as it does not require them to manage associated keys.
 Keys can be securely stored separate from the data and key rotation is easy.